Me and Orson Welles: Plot

 In New York City in the fall of 1937, 17-year-old high-school student Richard Samuels meets Orson Welles, who unexpectedly offers him the role of Lucius in Caesar, the first production of his new Mercury Theatre repertory company.
 The company is immersed in rehearsals at its Broadway theater.
 Charmed by Welles, Richard learns that he is having an affair with the leading actress while his wife is pregnant.
 Richard finds ambitious production assistant Sonja Jones is attracted to him.

 Welles tells Richard a few days before the premiere that he is worried, because he has recently had nothing but good luck; he fears that he will finally have bad luck with the premiere, and that the play will be a flop.
 During rehearsals Richard sets off the sprinkler system, soaking the entire theatre.
 When accused by Welles he denies having anything to do with the deluge, and suggests that the catastrophe was the bad luck that Welles needed to get out of the way.

 Welles decides the entire production crew would benefit from a coupling game, and Richard cheats to ensure he is paired with Sonja.
 Richard spends the night with Sonja, but becomes jealous when she spends the next night with Welles.
 He confronts Welles, mentions his pregnant wife, and is fired.
 An apparent reconciliation follows, and Richard performs on the first night.
 The anti-fascist adaptation of Caesar is a huge success, but after the premiere, Richard is told that Welles only needed him in order to secure a successful first-night production and, that done, he has again been fired.

 The broken-hearted but wiser Richard spontaneously recites lines from Julius Caesar in his high school English class, to his classmates' applause.
-He later meets up with a likely new girlfriend, Gretta Adler, a young aspiring playwright whom he met in a music store at the film's beginning.
-With Richard's and Sonja's assistance, Adler manages to get a story published in The New Yorker, and she invites Richard out, to help her celebrate.
+He later meets up with a likely new girlfriend, Gretta Adler, a young aspiring writer whom he had met in a music store at the film's beginning.
+With Richard's and Sonja's assistance, Adler had managed to get a story published in The New Yorker, and she invites Richard out, to help her celebrate.